-- (1) Each Option is exercisable into one Common Share in the capital of the Company; each RSU is issuable in Common Shares or Restricted Shares, net any applicable withholding tax payable by the Company on behalf of the recipient.
-The table above, combined with the information shown in Particulars of Matters to be Acted Upon Election of Directors, is reflective of the total amount of compensation securities, and the underlying securities issuable on exercise thereof, held by each NEO or director on the last day of the most recently completed financial year end, being December 31, 2023. - (2) All compensation securities issued to directors and NEOs are subject to a four-month resale restriction hold period expiring four months and one day from the date of issuance, unless such hold period is waived by the CSE. - (3) Unless otherwise indicated, no compensation security has been re-priced, cancelled, or replaced, or had its term extended, or otherwise been materially modified, in the most recently completed financial year. - (4) The options are subject to vesting provisions, with 1/3 vesting on date of grant and 1/3 vesting every year thereafter. - (5) 50% of the RSUs vested on December 31, 2023 and the remaining 50% vest on December 31, 2024.

-(6) Not applicable in the context of a grant of RSUs.
+- (1) Each Option is exercisable following vesting into one Common Share in the capital of the Company; each RSU is issuable in Common Shares.
+The table above, combined with the information shown in Particulars of Matters to be Acted Upon Election of Directors, is reflective of the total amount of compensation securities, and the underlying securities issuable on exercise thereof, held by each NEO or director on the last day of the most recently completed financial year end, being December 31, 2024. - (2) All compensation securities issued to directors and NEOs are subject to a four-month resale restriction hold period expiring four months and one day from the date of issuance, unless such hold period is waived by the CSE. - (3) Unless otherwise indicated, no compensation security has been re-priced, cancelled, or replaced, or had its term extended, or otherwise been materially modified, in the most recently completed financial year. - (4) The options are subject to vesting provisions, with 1/3 vesting on date of grant and 1/3 vesting every year thereafter. - (5) 50% of the RSUs vested on December 31, 2024 and the remaining 50% vest on December 31, 2025. - (6) Not applicable in the context of a grant of RSUs. - (7) Mr. Peniuk is not standing for re-election at the Meeting. - (8) Mr. Del Rio is not standing for re-election at the Meeting.